lit/lit.dev/packages/lit-dev-content/site/docs/libraries/bundles.md

 The bundles are standard JavaScript modules with no dependencies - any modern browser should be able to import and run the bundles directly.

-For example, if you put the bundles in a directory called `lit-bundles` next to one of your source files, you could use the `core` bundle in that source file like this:
+For example, if you extracted the bundles into a directory called `lit-bundles` next to one of your source files, you could use the `core` bundle in that source file like this:

 ```js
 import {LitElement, html} from './lit-bundles/core/lit-core.min.js';